The government and the parliament

 …and opposition

-The House depends on an effective opposition to carry out its functions in respect of government accountability.
-Government Members can usually be expected to support the government with their votes and may not be inclined (at least in public) to be too critical of the government’s actions or legislation.
-Opposition Members can be expected to criticise and to offer alternative views.
+Government members can usually be expected to support the government with their votes and may not be inclined (at least in public) to be too critical of the government’s actions or legislation.
+Opposition members can be expected to criticise and to offer alternative views.
 The rules and procedures of the House enable the opposition to perform this role.

 Government and opposition in the proceedings of the House